 NCOs (OR-4 through OR-9) or civilian equivalent who are assigned to the NATO command and force Structures, NATO Education and Training Facilities (NETF), and Centers of Excellence (COE), Partnership Training and Education Centers (PTEC), and National Training Institutions (NTI) that support NATO education and individual training.

 ||NCO: OR-4 thru OR-9

 This one-week course is comprised of several modules that build upon each other.
 The topics are first delivered and explained in the classroom, illustrated in examples, exercised in syndicate groups, and finally discussed in plenary classroom by the whole body of students.
 Students are required to produce syndicate work in the form of PowerPoint presentations to confirm the acquirement of delivered knowledge as a part of a formative student assessment.

+The NATO NCO Orientation Course is designed to provide students with basic knowledge of NATO structures, policies, operations, and emerging issues required for Non-Commissioned Officers to serve effectively within the Alliance.
 Students will gain a working knowledge of NATO‘s environment, as well as an understanding of how the NATO Non-Commissioned Officer Bi-SC Strategy and Recommended Non-Commissioned Officer Guidelines relate to national NCO professional development programs.